-- (i) Lesser losses in the sub-item derivatives classified as trading.
+- (v) Lesser losses in the sub-item derivatives classified as trading.
 In 2016, the average yearly exchange rate depreciated 3.5% compared to 14.8% in 2015.
 Movements in foreign currency affect this line item because it includes the valuation adjustments of our derivatives classified as trading.
-The Bank's spot foreign currency position includes all assets and liabilities in foreign currency and assets and liabilities in Ch\$ linked to U.S.\$ that are not derivatives.
-Internal policy prohibits us from opening a large exposure in foreign currency, but we usually have more liabilities in foreign currency (mainly U.S.\$) in our spot position than assets due to our long-term funding in foreign currency and deposits denominated in foreign currencies from Chilean exporters.
-This net foreign currency liability spot position is hedged using different instruments.
 We use derivatives classified as trading, mainly forwards and cross-currency swaps, to hedge the net foreign currency spot position between short-term assets and liabilities.
 On average, the Bank has more short-term assets, such as U.S. dollars invested in overnight, than short-term deposits in U.S. dollars.
 The average exchange rate depreciated 3.5% in 2016, producing a loss in derivatives classified as trading.
-This loss was lower than in 2015, since the average depreciation rate was lower in 2016 against 2015. - (ii) The 15.2% lower gain from trading investments was mainly due to the lower UF inflation rate in 2016 compared to 2015.
+This loss was lower than in 2015, since the average depreciation rate was lower in 2016 against 2015. - (vi) The 15.2% lower gain from trading investments was mainly due to the lower UF inflation rate in 2016 compared to 2015.
 In this line item the mark-to-market and interest income of the trading fixed income portfolio are recognized.
-In 2016, the lower UF inflation decreased interest from this portfolio, which is mainly comprised of Central Bank instruments denominated in UF. - (iii) The results from our available-for-sale portfolio decreased 38.3% in 2016 compared to 2015.
-The results for 2015 were very high due to gains realized when interest rates fell abruptly in the first quarter of 2015; this situation was not repeated in 2016. - (iv) The loss in other results of Ch\$8,842 million in 2016 was due to the effect of depreciation in the average exchange rate on the partial repurchase of senior bonds during the year.
-See Note 18 issued debt instruments and other financial liabilities b) Senior bonds in the Audited Consolidated Financial Statements
+In 2016, the lower UF inflation decreased interest from this portfolio, which is mainly comprised of Central Bank instruments denominated in UF. - (vii) The results from our available-for-sale portfolio decreased 38.3% in 2016 compared to 2015.
+The results for 2015 were very high due to gains realized when interest rates fell abruptly in the first quarter of 2015; this situation was not repeated in 2016. - (viii) The loss in other results of Ch\$8,842 million in 2016 was due to the effect of depreciation in the average exchange rate on the partial repurchase of senior bonds during the year.
+See Note 18 issued debt instruments and other financial liabilities b) Senior bonds in the Audited Consolidated Financial Statements.